marniks7/bitmap-usage/README.md

 This repo is comparing `bitmap` and `map` as a cache.

+* `map` is provided by Golang built-in library
+* `bitmap`'s are provided by https://github.com/RoaringBitmap/roaring.
+Few other bitmap repositories used occasionally, but excluded from results described in this section

-Some criterias to consider: decrease memory requirements?
-Decrease CPU requirements?
-Improve latency?
+Some criterias to consider: decrease memory requirements? improve latency?
 Increase cost of development and support for that?
 See below